Upmarket Epic Fantasy

 ONE / SAVASKA

-It was spring in the heights of Savaska.
-The creak of cracking ice boomed across the mountains as the rivers shook off their icy shackles, and in the woods festooned in snow, the first patches of black soil soaked with snowmelt had appeared.
-Surrie’s provisions of smoked salmon had run out two moons ago, and the elk meat had been taken for tax the morning of the early snow the moon earlier.
-Pangs of hunger had pierced her stomach ever since the Storytelling Moon, and the past fortnight had seen her eat little more than boiled bark and broth rendered from mouse bones.
+The smoked salmon had run out two moons ago, and the elk meat had been taken for tax the morning of the early snow the moon earlier.
+Pangs of hunger had scored her stomach like cat’s claws ever since the Storytelling Moon, and the past fortnight had seen her eat little more than boiled bark and broth rendered from mouse bones.
+More and more Surrie had woken sapped of strength, so leaden with exhaustion borne of hunger that merely fetching snow for tea drained what pathetic reserve she’d built overnight.

 Her palm molded to the leather grip of the blade like a nestled pair of bones.
 She’d retooled that grip herself, years ago, when her father passed it down to her after her first bleed.
 Not a day had gone by without her sharpening the steel edge.
-The cloak she wore had been his, too, tailored to and gifted to her on her sixteenth birthday, the leather as fragrant and supple as she remembered it from the milky haze of her childhood.
+The cloak she wore had been his, too, tailored and gifted to her on her sixteenth birthday, the leather as fragrant and supple as she remembered from the milk haze of early childhood.
 Sometimes she fancied she could still smell pipe smoke in the thick fur that lined the collar, hear the echo of his booming laugh.

 Rowan always said she was no good at letting go.